arunmenon/model-rl-experiments/README.md

-Below is a **comprehensive `README.md`** for your repository.
-It explains how the combined reward framework works, details each individual reward function, and provides context on how they fit together in the **GRPO** (Group Relative Policy Optimization) approach to product title enhancement.

----

 # **Product Title Enhancement with a Custom Reward Framework**

-Welcome to the **Product Title Enhancement RL** repository!
-This project demonstrates how to use **Group Relative Policy Optimization (GRPO)** (or a PPO-like reinforcement learning approach) to improve e-commerce product titles automatically, guided by a **custom multi-component reward function**.
+This project demonstrates how to use **Group Relative Policy Optimization (GRPO)** (or a PPO-like reinforcement learning approach) to improve product titles automatically, guided by a **custom multi-component reward function**.

 ## **Table of Contents**